Employer of Record in Ghana

 To help you understand how a Ghanaian EOR works, this guide explores the benefits of partnering with an Employer of Record in Ghana, how to stay compliant, and how Remote People can support your hiring and expansion goals.

-What is an Ghana Employer of Record?
+What is a Ghana Employer of Record?

 A Ghanaian EOR acts as a legal employer of your workforce.
 Under Ghanaian regulations, the EOR company helps you hire a local labor force without setting up your own local entity.
 You remain the employer of your workers; however, the EOR assumes legal liability.
 A Ghana EOR firm performs onboarding, pays employee salaries, and withholds tax.